bakdata/streams-bootstrap/docs/docs/user/concepts/producer.md

 # Producer applications

-Producer applications are applications that generate data and send it to Kafka topics.
+Producer applications generate data and send it to Kafka topics.
 They can be used to produce messages from various sources, such as databases, files, or real-time events.

-The `streams-bootstrap` framework provides a structured way to build Kafka producer applications with built-in configuration handling, command-line support, and resource lifecycle management.
+streams-bootstrap provides a structured way to build producer applications with consistent configuration handling, command-line support, and lifecycle management.

 ---